 Commondale today is a quiet farming-based village.
 Before 1947, it possessed a brickworks, which explains why some of the houses, the church and the school are, unusually for this area, built of this material.
-The Esk Valley Railway freight services played a vital role in transporting the bricks and tiles beyond this locality.
+The Esk Valley Railway freight services played a vital role in transporting the bricks and tiles beyond this locality and the fire bricks were used for lining the blast furnaces in Glaisdale and Grosmont.

 John Crossley, who owned the brick, clay pipe and pottery works is commemorated by an inscripton on the prominent brick built village institute building.
 The Crossley works closed in 1947.